Softnet-Free/softnet-ms/docs/registration/regby-invitation.md

 ---
 layout: default
-title: 2.2.
+title: 1.2.
 Registering by invitation
-parent: 2.
-Registering in Softnet MS
+parent: 1.
+Registering with Softnet MS
 nav_order: 2
 ---

-## 2.2.
+## 1.2.
 Registering by invitation

 If the "New User" button is not shown at the top right of the panel, creating an account is possible only by an invitation URL provided by the administrator: